 What do giraffes eat?
 Mainly foods that are pretty tall.
 These animals are browsers, which means they eat the leaves of bushes and, especially, trees.

 To eat, a giraffe takes a branch in its mouth and tears off the leaves by pulling its head away.
-Like a cow, giraffes lack upper front teeth and instead have a “dental pad,” a lump of tough tissue against which the lower incisors pinch their food as they eat.
+Like a cow, giraffes lack upper front teeth and instead have a “dental pad,” a lump of tough tissue against which the lower incisors pinch their food as they eat (see picture of a cow's dental pad at right).

 In zoos, giraffes are fed mostly on herbivore pellets, which provide them with a well balanced diet.
 They are also given acacia branches as a more natural type of food (What do giraffes eat in the wild?
 See below >>).